 There’s one sharing feature I find lacking, however: easy sharing of mind maps between my computers and devices.
-XMind no longer has built-in cloud syncing—XMind Cloud was discontinued about a year ago.
+XMind no longer has built-in cloud syncing—XMind Cloud was discontinued several years ago.
 While there are workarounds such as saving your work in Dropbox, it’s not the same.
 If true cloud sync is important to you, have a look at alternatives like iThoughts, MindNode and MindMeister.

-MindManager (Mac, Windows) is an expensive, state-of-the-art mind managing app designed for educators and serious business professionals.
+- MindManager (Mac, Windows) is an expensive, state-of-the-art mind managing app designed for educators and serious business professionals.
 A perpetual license costs $196.60, which puts it in an entirely different price bracket to the other apps we list.
-It is a competitor to XMind Pro.

 Rather than using an app, try creating mind maps with pen and paper.
 The required hardware is very affordable!